-- Will you be open to making changes that are recommended by our caring team of experts?
+- Will you be open to making changes and doing things differently?

-- Is sleep coaching the right choice for your family, but you are confused by all the methods available?
+- You know you want to sleep train, but you are confused by all the methods available

-Whether you choose to use the Bella Luna Sleep or decide to work with another sleep coach, here are tips for making sleep training easier.
+Whether you choose to use the Bella Luna team or decide to work with another sleep coach, here are tips for making sleep training easier.